github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/configuring-notifications-in-github-desktop.md

 Clicking the notification will display a dialog with details about the checks.
 Once you've reviewed why the checks have failed, you can re-run the checks, or quickly switch to the pull request branch to get started on fixing the errors.
 For more information, see "[Viewing and re-running checks in GitHub Desktop](/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/viewing-and-re-running-checks-in-github-desktop)."

 ![checks failed dialog](/assets/images/help/desktop/checks-failed-dialog.png)
-## Pull request review notifications
+## Notifications for pull request reviews

 {% data variables.product.prodname_desktop %} will surface a system notification when a teammate has approved, commented, or requested changes in your pull request.
 See "[About pull request reviews](/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews)" for more information on pull request reviews.